 One of the biggest challenges when planning your camping meals is keeping food cold in advance.
 A great way to plan for this is to eat the food that needs to be kept cold first.
 Plan a meat-based dinner for the first night and then try to use canned or dry goods for the next day.
 Try to think outside the box when it comes to refrigerated foods.
 For more info on how to cook with foil, click here.

 Poisonous plants are everywhere.
 They’re in the woods, the forests and the mountains.
-In fact some of them may even be in your garden.
+In fact, some of them may even be in your garden.
 This makes bugging out look like a dangerous proposition when the SHTF.
 However, these plants would not cause harm if you did not eat or touch them.
-As you read our guide, you will realize that it is actually simple and easy to avoid these poisonous plants.
+As you read our guide, you will realize how simple and easy it is to avoid these poisonous plants.
 Just stick to your regular food and avoid the bitter stuff.
 Avoid eating seeds and flowers.
 More info about these poisonous plants can be viewed right here.

 As any Boy Scout knows, knots aren’t a one-type-fits-all deal.
-Learn a few, and it’ll make your camping (and your life) easier.
+Learn a few and it’ll make your camping (and your life) easier.
 From fishing to first aid, these knots can go a long way to make or break any camping experience.
-Know more about the different knots in this article.
+Learn more about the different knots in this article.

 You’re dealing with a ton of crap when you’re camping: millions of little things, gloves everywhere, socks lying around, a penknife, you have your boots lying somewhere.
 It’s really easy to lose stuff.
 Having a really well thought-out system for where you put stuff once you’re inside the tent means you don’t risk losing things.
 Learn how to organize your camping gear in this article.